Why Ponder Poetry? by Diana Engel

 Since early 2020, we have been living through an unusual time that tests our spiritual mettle, a period of global pandemic, racial injustices and egregious violence.
 We may have found ourselves feeling depressed and disheartened.
-Many are grieving, having lost loved ones to COVID 19 and now, the Delta variant.
+Many are grieving, having lost loved ones to COVID 19.
 Isolation, fear and loneliness can take up residence in our hearts.

 Poetry is a path back to hope.
 Reading and contemplating verse forces us to be still, to center our hearts and minds on the passages before us.
 This is a healthy place to be in the midst of our chaotic world.

 Verse, whether it be Psalms or a secularly written poem by a contemporary poet such as Mary Oliver or Wendell Berry, speaks of the eternal, and in so doing, forces us to face what is of greatest consequence — our souls.

 Between 1000 and 1500 B.C. when David and others were writing psalms, they contended with great uncertainty, with enemies who plotted violence – a brutal and fearful time to live.
 Cries of suffering and alternately shouts of joy and praise found in the Book of Psalms speak to our human condition.

 Consider the third stanza of Psalm 42 (KJV):

 Why are you cast down, O my soul?

 And why are you disquieted within me?